emidombek/nomada-photo/docs/README.md

       ![Screenshot of the Contact Page on Samsung Galaxy S20](/docs/images/samsung_s20_contact.png)
       ![Screenshot of the Thank You Page on Samsung Galaxy S20](/docs/images/Samsung_s20_thankyou.png)

-      Screenshots taken on the iPhone 12 Pro but tested on all devices listed above.
+      Screenshots taken on the Samsung Galaxy S20 but tested on all devices listed above.

      </details>